How to Use Box Breathing to Calm Anxiety in Under 3 Minutes

 When to Use It

-- Lying awake at night with racing thoughts
+- Lying awake at night with racing thoughts, using the rhythm to lull your brain into sleep.

-- As a daily reset—like brushing your teeth for your mind
+- As a daily reset, much like brushing your teeth for your mind, to prevent stress from accumulating.

 Make It a Recharge Ritual

-In the Recharge subcategory of self-care, we focus on practices that restore energy, not drain it.
-Box breathing is a perfect fit: it’s quick, requires nothing but you, and leaves you feeling clearer, calmer, and more in control.
+In the Recharge subcategory of self-care, we focus on practices that restore energy rather than drain it.
+Many people try to fight anxiety with more effort, which only leads to burnout.
+Box breathing is a perfect fit for a recharge ritual because it is quick, requires nothing but you, and leaves you feeling clearer, calmer, and more in control.

-You don’t need hours of meditation or a retreat to find peace.
-Sometimes, all it takes is four sides of a square—and three minutes of your breath.
+You don’t need hours of meditation or an expensive retreat to find peace.
+Sometimes, all it takes is four sides of a square, and three minutes of your breath.

 Breathe in.
 Hold.
 Breathe out.
 Hold again.